abelardopardo/ontask_b/docs_src/Install/index.rst

 Email Configuration
 *******************

 OnTask relies on the functionality included in Django to send emails from the application.
-The following variables must be defined in the file ``local.env``:
+The following variables are defined in the file ``base.py``:

 - ``EMAIL_HOST``: Host providing the SMTP service,
 - ``EMAIL_PORT``: Port to communicate with the host,